 There’s something that’s slowly but surely sucking the life and motivation out of your workforce.
-And, no, it’s not the fact that your break room coffee is a little weak.
+And, no, it’s not constant emails or the fact that your break room coffee is a little weak.

 But, with all of that said, many company leaders still don’t place as much emphasis on engaging employees as they should.

-“Unfortunately, only 33% of employees in the US are engaged,” explains Nick Sanchez, Chief People Officer at Namely, “Which means that if you’re not proactively working on employee engagement, your company could be at risk.”
+“Unfortunately, only 33% of employees in the U.S. are engaged,” explains Nick Sanchez, the former Chief People Officer at Namely, “Which means that if you’re not proactively working on employee engagement, your company could be at risk.”

 So, what’s the big deal with employee engagement anyway?
 Turns out, it can have a huge impact on both your culture and your bottom line.

 “Engaged employees go above and beyond the requirements of their jobs, meaning you get more productivity and output than you paid for,” shares Ben Brooks, Founder and CEO of tech startup, PILOT, “Disengaged employees not only are losers in terms of ROI, they also drag down the larger system, both in terms of team morale as well as customer satisfaction.”

 The numbers are there to back this up.
 According to findings published by the Harvard Business Review, 71% of respondents rank employee engagement as very important to achieving overall organizational success.

 But, beyond boosting productivity, morale, fulfillment, and retention, placing an emphasis on employee engagement also has positive results for managers and leaders, particularly those who have their hands full with team and company growth.